symstore/symstore/README.rst

 Installing
 ==========

+Symstore is available on pypi and conda package repositories.
+It can be installed with ``pip`` or ``conda`` utilities, see below.

+Pip
+---

-Install with pip utility by running:
+Install symstore with pip utility by running:

 .. code:: sh